ices-tools-dev/FisheriesAdvice/README.md

         + Anna O can help with any questions.
         + SL doesn’t think we need the preliminary data for this.
 * Data needed: ?
-* Responsible person: Tomas
+* Responsible person: Thomas
 * Challenges:
 * Workload:
 * Format/presentation notes/suggestions:
 * Status: TBD